YaMaaika/hotel_search/README.md

 Search for a city to get hotels in that city

+## Development

+If you want to continue development on this project, there are a few things to note.

 ### Running unit tests

 To run all of the unit tests, run: